HernanMorel/HernanMorel/README.md

 - 👋 Hi, I’m @HernanMorel
-- 👀 I’m interested in Web Development and JavaScript.
+- 👀 I’m interested in Web-Development and JavaScript.
-- 🌱 I’m currently learning CSS3 VueJS.
+- 🌱 I’m currently learning React & Gatsby Js.

 <!---
 HernanMorel/HernanMorel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.